Fresh strawberries, oats, and buttermilk combine in these healthier breakfast muffins that are perfect for breakfast, a snack and even dessert!

 - 1 1/2 cup diced fresh strawberries

-In a large bowl, combine oats and buttermilk to soak 15 minutes.
-In a second bowl, whisk together flour, salt, baking soda, baking powder, salt and cinnamon.
+- In a large bowl, combine oats and buttermilk to soak 15 minutes.
+In a second bowl, whisk the flour, salt, baking soda, baking powder, salt, and cinnamon.

-Spoon the batter into the prepared muffin tin.
-Bake 12 minutes.
+- Spoon the batter into the prepared muffin tin.
+Bake 18-20 minutes, until a toothpick inserted into the center of 1-2 muffins comes out clean.

-These muffins are best served warm but also freeze and reheat well.
+- These strawberry oat muffins are best served warm but also freeze and reheat well.